zsaquarian/wowie-3.0-game/README.md

 # wowie-3.0-game

-A game made for the Wowie 3.0 Game Jam.
+A game originally made for the Wowie 3.0 Game Jam, but not finished in time.

+It still isn't finished

 Inspired by my ventures into tmux and made with Godot.